DPDK/dpdk/doc/guides/rawdevs/cnxk_rvu_lf.rst

 Once a RVU LF raw device is probed, a range of message ids can be configured for which mailboxes will be sent using the API ``rte_pmd_rvu_lf_msg_id_range_set()``.

+The out-of-tree driver can call ``rte_pmd_rvu_lf_msg_process()`` to send a request and receive corresponding response from the other side (PF/VF).
+It accepts an opaque pointer of a request and its size which can be defined by user and provides an opaque pointer for a response and its length.
+PF and VF out-of-tree driver can define its own request and response based on the message id of the mailbox.